Sanguine: Visual Analysis for Patient Blood Management: Medical Background

 \section{Medical Background}

 Patient blood management encourages minimizing blood use through the appropriate use of blood products, ascertained by evidence-based transfusion strategies~\cite{goodnough_patient_2012, shander_bloodless_2012}.
 However, the decision to transfuse often depends on the clinical experience of the practitioners, and blood product usage can vary significantly among individuals.
 Analysis of transfusion records~\cite{frank_novel_2013, frank_variability_2012} has shown how different surgeons within the same department vary in their blood use.
-Current electronic medical record systems do not give practitioners the opportunity to easily review and reflect on multiple cases simultaneously, and the static charts and reports used by clinicians to review transfusions limit them from exploring the collected data and reflecting on detailed cases.
+Current electronic medical record systems do not give practitioners the opportunity to easily review and reflect on multiple cases simultaneously, and the static charts and reports used by clinicians to review transfusions limit them from exploring the collected data in a comprehensive and context-specific fashion.

 Blood banks at hospitals regularly report wasted blood products, primarily because of excessive ordering of blood products during preoperative preparations.
 A blood product issued to the operating room, if unused, must be returned to the blood bank in a timely manner and properly stored; otherwise, it must be discarded.
 Estimates of wasted blood components range from 200,000 to 1 million in the US annually, with associated costs of 46 million to 230 million US dollars~\cite{hannon_waste_2015}.
 Many hospitals adopt programs using a maximum surgical blood order schedule (MSBOS).
 MSBOS contains a list of recommended blood orders for commonly performed surgeries regionally.
-A ``one size fits all'' solution, however, does not account for variation in patient conditions or risk beyond the surgery type.
+A ``one size fits all'' solution, however, does not account for much of the variation in patient conditions or risk.
 A study by Frank et al.~\cite{frank_reducing_2014} has shown that an institution-specific blood order schedule can significantly reduce unnecessary preoperative blood ordering.
-Our collaborator, Dr.\ Ryan Metcalf, has conducted statistical analysis to facilitate more accurate and precise ordering~\cite{metcalf_data-driven_2018}, but institutions have not widely adopted the novel ordering method.
+Metcalf et al.~\cite{metcalf_data-driven_2018} developed an example of a more personalized prediction model to facilitate more accurate and precise ordering, but institutions have not widely adopted this or other novel ordering methods.